 So you are thinking about starting a core web vitals agency….
 Plastered all over social media these days on how all this stuff is going to work, everyone is talking about the big changes coming to websites everywhere, and the inevitable gold mine literally waiting on you that will fill your pockets with wads of internet cash.

 Since the first moment I pressed publish and the WPCoreWebVitals website went live, it’s been full Vin Diesel ‘Fast and the Furious’ right from day one.
 I wasn’t really looking for customers out the door quite yet, but people have been consistently finding us and submitting their sites for review.

 And it’s been that wild core web vitals frenzy that has encouraged every digital marketing and SEO agency, contractor and just about everyone else thinking it’s going to be a cakewalk offering website optimization services.

-As a moderator for the Facebook group WP Speed Matters, what I see are these agencies and contractors asking questions daily about how to optimize their client websites.
+As a former moderator for the Facebook group WP Speed Matters, what I see are these agencies and contractors asking questions daily about how to optimize their client websites.
 They never disclose that it’s actually for a client, but bottom line is that they have no idea what they are doing and looking for help on how to fix things.